Connectivity constrains quantum codes: Quantum codes in

 We can see from this result that the distance of the $D$-dimensional hyperbolic codes for $D \geq 3$ obeys the same upper bound as $(D-1)$-dimensional Euclidean local codes.

-Note that these results do not apply to quotients of the form $\bbH^D/\Gamma$ as this can change the size of the separator completely.
+Note that these results do not apply to hyperbolic manifolds of the form $\bbH^D/\Gamma$ as quotienting by $\Gamma$ can change the size of the separator completely.
 A straightforward consequence is that a graph on a 2-torus does not necessarily have a $O(\log(n))$ separator.
-Fortunately, in the case of hyperbolic surfaces, we can still bound the separator as a function of their genus.
+Fortunately, in the case of hyperbolic surfaces, we can still bound the separator as a function of the genus.
 We turn next to these codes.